jhardenberg/rbsolve/README.md

 for the Ny=129 case.

-### param0 ###
+### param_namelist ###

+We recently changed the configuration file to a standard Fortran namelist.
+It is still possible to use the old format (param0) by commenting `#define NAMELIST_PARAMS`in `config.h`.

-Set up also the file param0 with all the physical parameters for the experiment:
+Set up  the file param_namelist with all the physical parameters for the experiment (this is only a subset of the possible parameters):

-    ptan : stretching parameter for the vertical grid qtan : stretching parameter for the vertical grid Reynolds : Reynolds number if a NAvier-Stokes experient is performed DD : vertical domain size
-    Lx, Lz : horizontal domain sizes
-    dt : time step
-    ndt : tot # of time steps to run (E.g. if dt=1e-7 and you want to simulate in [0,0.02] you should set ndt=200000) nsave : how often to save the output (in n. of timesteps) Ra : Rayleigh number
+    &NUMERIC
+      dt=1e-6     # Timestep
+      ttot=50000  # Total number of steps
+      nsave=250   # How often to save
+    &END

+    &PHYS
+      Lx=6.28318530717958   # Domain length
+      Lz=6.28318530717958   # Domain width
+      Ra=1e7                # Rayleigh number
-    Pr : Prandtl number
+      Pr=0.71d0             # Prandtl number
-    Kscalar : currently not used
-    Rt : Thermal Rayleigh number (for Fingering convection) Rs : Saline Rayleigh number (for Fingering convection) Le : Lewis number (for Fingering convection) Omegay : Rotation y-component
-    Omegaz : Rotation z-component
+      Omegay=0.d0           # Rotation component y direction
+      Omegaz=0.d0           # rotation component z direction
+      lapse=0.d0            # Lapse rate
+      Re=300.d0             # Reynolds number
+    &END

+Not all paramters are used for all configurations.
+For example `lapse`and `Re` are ignored for the standard Rayleigh-Bénard problem.

 ## Compiling ##